ryanvo-ie/ryan-vo-industrial-engineering-portfolio/lean-six-sigma-case-study.md

 # Lean Six Sigma Process Improvement

 ## Overview
-This project applies the Lean Six Sigma principles in order to improve the efficiency, as well as consistency, of a homemade crispy potato cooking process.
-Over numerous cooking experiemnts, different times of each step were recorded, bottlenecks were identified, and numerous workflow changes were tested in order to prevent any time being wasted, yet still maintaining product quality.
+This project applies Lean Six Sigma principles to improve the efficiency and consistency of a homemade crispy potato cooking process.
+Across 12 structured trials and a final experimental 13th run, step durations were recorded and workflow adjustments were evaluated.
+Although frying time initially appeared to be the primary bottleneck due to its duration, deeper data analysis disproved this assumption.
+The final goal was to optimize line balance and minimize operator idle time while maintaining product quality.
 [Crispy Potato Process Improvement Study](https://drive.google.com/drive/folders/11wcdyJ_9n11BDbFKttX3Tapga-7NwzLa)

 ## DMAIC
 ### Define
 The original cooking process was inconsistent.
 Numerous problems included excessive frying time, larger batches requiring significantly more time, limited equipment capacity, and an inconsistent workflow between cooking sessions.
 Earlier attempts also produced potatoes that were often soggy, overly oily, and lacked consistent crispiness, demonstrating the need for a more standardized process.

 ### Measure
-A time study was conducted across twelve cooking experiments.
+A time study was conducted across thirteen cooking experiments.
 Each trial recorded the duration of every major process step to establish a baseline, compare process variation, and identify where the greatest amount of time was being spent.

 Steps:
 - Peeling